Garfield County Health Data

 What is the life expectancy in Garfield County?

-Life expectancy data for Garfield County is currently being processed from CDC records.
+Life expectancy data for Garfield County is not available in the current dataset.

 How does Garfield County health compare to the Montana average?